awest813/Genesis-mega-drive-Emulator/README.md

 Copyright (c) 2019 Stephane Dallongeville

 ## How to Use MDTracer
+## How to Use MDTracer
 １．Extract the Executable File Extract the downloaded executable file.
 ２．Run MDTracer.exe Run MDTracer.exe from the extracted folder.
 ３．Select a Game File
 　　Press the “F” key during execution to open the file explorer.
 　　Select the game file you want to run, and the game will start.
 　　For previously executed game files, press keys “1” to “9” to re-execute them.
 ４．Default Keyboard Configuration The default keyboard mapping is as follows:
 　　Start: Space
 　　A Button: N
 　　B Button: M
 　　C Button: ,
 　　Up: W
 　　Down: S
 　　Left: A
 　　Right: D
 　　X Button: H
 　　Y Button: J
 　　Z Button: K
 　　Mode: Return
 ５．Input Configuration To configure the input settings, follow these steps:
 　1.Select “Control” → “Setting” → “Setting” from the menu to open the Setting View.
   2.Check “I/O” in the “Window” tab to open the I/O View.